Deltares/hydromt/docs/user_guide/get_data.rst

 Command line usage
 ^^^^^^^^^^^^^^^^^^

-When using the hydroMT command line, one can link to the data catalog by specifying the name of an existing data catalog file or the path to where the yaml file is located with the ``-d`` or ``--data`` option.
+When using the HydroMT command line, one can link to the data catalog by specifying the name of an existing data catalog file or the path to where the yaml file is located with the ``-d`` or ``--data`` option.
 Multiple yaml files can be added by reusing the ``-d`` option.